am12/csf/csf_assign03/README.txt

 function implementation while Alan focused on fleshing the logic of util.cpp.

 MS3:
-Alan worked on implemented FIFO while Lauren worked on testing the different cache types
+Both worked on debugging and optimizing code.
+Alan worked on implementing the FIFO cache while Lauren worked on testing the different cache types.

 Best Cache: